Nessi-datatool/nessi/docs/grafana_integration.md

-# Grafana and Prometheus Dashboarding in Nessi OSS
+# Grafana and Prometheus Dashboarding in Nessi

-Advanced dashboarding and monitoring features (Grafana and Prometheus integration) are only available in the LakeDiff Enterprise version of Nessi.
-The open-source version provides a basic built-in dashboard for core monitoring functionality.

-For advanced visualization, alerting, and analytics, please contact the LakeDiff team for enterprise licensing and support.

-This document explains how to use the Grafana dashboards included with Nessi for monitoring alerts and metrics.
+Nessi provides built-in dashboard functionality for core monitoring capabilities, with additional support for Grafana and Prometheus integration for more advanced visualization needs.

 ## Overview